Professional Accountancy, MPAcc

 Students admitted to the United States on an F-1 student visa are required by law to be registered as full-time students (a minimum of 9 credits per semester).
 Additionally, no off-campus employment is permitted for students on an F-1 visa without written permission of the United States Immigration authorities.

-Students transferring from a regionally accredited graduate program may transfer a maximum of 6 credits.
+Students transferring core classes from a regionally accredited graduate program may transfer a maximum of 6 credits.
 The courses transferred must be equivalent, have direct applicability to the student's program, and be approved by the Dean.
 Only courses with a grade of "B" (3.0) or higher will be considered for transfer toward the MPAcc degree; a grade of "B-" is not transferable.
 Credits considered for transfer must have been taken within five years prior to the date of admission.

 The Master of Professional Accountancy degree program has four distinct elements: